jbiatek/BSGRulebook/dynamic.md

 Upon reaching this distance or more, deal 1 Loyalty card to every player<span class="cylonleader"> who is not a Cylon Leader</span>, including revealed Cylon players.
 Revealed Cylons must ignore any text that says to "immediately reveal this card". <span class="daybreak cylonleader">Deal 2 more Motive cards to the Cylon Leader.</span>

-<p class="daybreak">When playing with the "You Are The Mutineer" card, if no one has revealed as the Mutineer after all the Sleeper Agent phase cards have been dealt, the current player chooses a human player to draw an extra Loyalty card from the Loyalty deck.
+<p class="daybreak" markdown="1">When playing with the "You Are The Mutineer" card, if no one has revealed as the Mutineer after all the Sleeper Agent phase cards have been dealt, the current player chooses a human player to draw an extra Loyalty card from the Loyalty deck.
 In this case, if they subsequently reveal the Mutineer card, they do not replace it with another Loyalty card. </p>

 #### Revealed Cylons during the Sleeper Agent phase

-<p class="pegasus">Revealed Cylon players who receive Loyalty cards must look at them, then immediately pass them face down to *one* human player of their choice.
+<p class="pegasus" markdown="1">Revealed Cylon players who receive Loyalty cards must look at them, then immediately pass them face down to *one* human player of their choice.
 They must not follow any text that says to "immediately reveal this card".
 The human player who receives these cards is the one who will reveal them.</p>

-<p class="nopegasus daybreak">Revealed Cylon players who receive Loyalty cards must look at them, then immediately pass them face down to *one* human player of their choice.
+<p class="nopegasus daybreak" markdown="1">Revealed Cylon players who receive Loyalty cards must look at them, then immediately pass them face down to *one* human player of their choice.
 They must not follow any text that says to "immediately reveal this card".
 The human player who receives these cards is the one who will reveal them.</p>

-<p class="nopegasus nodaybreak">Revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
+<p class="nopegasus nodaybreak" markdown="1">Revealed Cylons get their extra Loyalty card, but do not automatically pass them off, nor do they reveal them even if it says to "immediately reveal this card".
 Instead, they can choose to pass them off as an action in the Resurrection Ship when the game resumes.</p>

-<p class="exodus">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
+<p class="exodus" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 If "Boomer" has already revealed as a Cylon, however, her negative ability no longer applies because character abilities are ignored as a revealed Cylon.
 Only deal her 1 Loyalty card as normal if she has revealed as a Cylon.</p>

-<p class="noexodus">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
+<p class="noexodus" markdown="1">Sharon "Boomer" Valerii Valerii normally receives 2 Loyalty cards in the Sleeper Agent phase instead of 1, as per her negative ability.
 If "Boomer" has already revealed as a Cylon, however, her negative ability is supposed to no longer apply, because character abilities are ignored as a revealed Cylon.
 Since following this rule would result in a Loyalty card not being dealt, deal the extra card to "Boomer" despite technically no longer having that weakness so that there is not a card left over.</p>

 ### Combat ship attack table